Result Filters

 Filtering images by resolution

-We filter the height and width of the image when scraping via
+Filter the height and width of the image when parsing via

 Filtering by several attributes

-To filter links by several different strings, we will use the ability to specify regular expressions, ; for this, we write down several attributes separated by a delimiter:
+To filter links by several different strings, we will use the ability to specify regular expressions; for this, we write several attributes via a separator:

 showthread\.php